Master Surgeon in Colorectal Surgery

-The applicant must provide all bariatric surgery separate from general surgery guidelines patients with comprehensive preoperative patient education.
+The applicant must provide all colorectal surgery patients with comprehensive preoperative patient education.

 The applicant must also have a process for obtaining informed surgical consent and selecting procedures that are most appropriate for each patient’s condition.

-The applicant provides organized and supervised support groups for all patients who may undergo or have undergone bariatric surgery separate from general surgery guidelines.
+The applicant provides information and education about support groups to all patients who may undergo or have undergone colorectal surgery and require ongoing support (stoma, ostomy and oncology patients).

 7: Continuous Quality Assessment

-The applicant must collect prospective outcomes data on all patients who undergo bariatric surgery separate from general surgery guidelines procedures in SRC’s Outcomes Database (or a similar qualifying database) in a manner consistent with applicable patient privacy and confidentiality regulations.
+The applicant must collect prospective outcomes data on all patients who undergo colorectal surgery procedures in SRC’s Outcomes Database (or a similar qualifying database) in a manner consistent with applicable patient privacy and confidentiality regulations.
 This de-identified data must be available to SRC for initial and renewal inspections or upon request.